paulkapa/btd6-game-logger/README.md

 ### Intended Functionality

-The functionality consists of a spreadsheet in which information about each game round can be inserted for the purpose of catching the progress between different plays or for managing game economy, ultimately for finding more efficient ways of playing the game.
+The will provide: spreadsheets in which information about each game round can be inserted for the purpose of catching the progress between different plays or for managing game economy, ultimately for finding more efficient ways of playing the game.

 ## Work in Progress - Features are being released with regularity